 This spring and summer, many of our clients will watch their children graduate from high school.
 Many of these fresh graduates will move away to attend college, work new jobs, or perform volunteer work.

 Some parents are surprised to learn that even an 18-year-old needs to do some basic Estate Planning.
 For the high school graduation gift that keeps on giving, we suggest giving basic Estate Planning documents including an Advance Health Care Directive and Durable Power of Attorney.

-According to the American Bar Association, more then 2/3 of Americans do NOT have an Advance Health Care Directive.
+According to the American Bar Association, more than 2/3 of Americans do NOT have an Advance Healthcare Directive.
 If your adult child is in that category, it can be a problem.

 Think about this: What would happen if your adult child went to college in another state and had a medical emergency?
-Without a signed Advance Health Care Directive, you will not have any access to medical information regarding your child’s condition, nor will you have legal authority to make health care decisions for them.
+Without a signed Advance Healthcare Directive, you will not have any access to medical information regarding your child’s condition, nor will you have the legal authority to make healthcare decisions for them.

 For assistance drafting these documents for your adult children, seek the counsel of an experienced Estate Planning attorney.